A Law of Data Separation in Deep Learning

 respectively.
 The former matrix represents the between-class ``signal'' for classification, whereas the latter denotes the within-class variability.
-Writing $\ssb^+$ for the Moore--Penrose inverse of $\ssb$,\footnote{The matrix $\ssb$ has rank at most $K-1$ and is not invertible in general since the dimension of the data is typically larger than the number of classes.} the ratio matrix $\ssw \, \ssb^+$ can be thought of as the inverse signal-to-noise ratio.
+Writing $\ssb^+$ for the Moore--Penrose inverse of $\ssb$ (The matrix $\ssb$ has rank at most $K-1$ and is not invertible in general since the dimension of the data is typically larger than the number of classes.), the ratio matrix $\ssw \, \ssb^+$ can be thought of as the inverse signal-to-noise ratio.
 We use its trace

-to measure how well the data are separated~\cite{stevens2012applied,papyan2020prevalence}.
+\parshape=0 to measure how well the data are separated~\cite{stevens2012applied,papyan2020prevalence}.
 This value, which is referred to as the separation fuzziness, is large when the data points are not concentrated to their class means or, equivalently, are not well separated, and vice versa.
-A large value of separation fuzziness limits the classification accuracy using the present data.
-On the other hand, if all points are all collapsed to their class means, the separation fuzziness equals zero.